-All school buildings will be closed from March 25 through April 24.

-A member of the instructional leadership team (Principal, AP, or Dean of Students) will be present for learning at home packet pick-up dates between 8:30 am and 2:00 pm.
-Packet pick up dates will be communicated widely and from your school.
+All school buildings will be closed from March 24 through May 29, the last day of school for SY19-20.
+A member of the instructional leadership team (Principal, AP, or Dean of Students) will be present for learning at home packet pick-up dates between 8:30 am and 2:00 pm Packet pick up dates will be communicated widely and from your school.

-12. Can students earn community service hours during learning at home?
+12. Do students need to complete community service hours during learning at home?